 As technology continues to become an integral part of our everyday activities, a complete digital transformation for procurement activities is inevitable.
 High-performing organizations are leading the pack on digital procurement practices.
-Other businesses need to wake up to reality and embrace automation to make their procurement processes efficient and seamless.

 Making procurement functions transparent is the baseline to unlock potential savings and make headway into achieving operational excellence.
 Spend transparency is the key to ensuring accountability and minimizing opportunities for fraud in the procurement process.

 Steps to ensure spend transparency in the procurement process: